C.J. Abrams Player Props: Nationals vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 4.88 team ERA ranks 19th across all MLB pitching staffs.
+- The Rockies' 5.29 team ERA ranks 24th across all league pitching staffs.

-- The Rockies rank 20th in baseball in home runs allowed (nine total, 1.3 per game).
+- Rockies pitchers combine to surrender 11 total home runs at a rate of 1.4 per game (to rank 22nd in baseball).

-- The Rockies are sending Urena (0-1) to make his second start of the season.
+- The Rockies are sending Gomber (0-1) out to make his second start of the season.

-- In his last time out -- out of the bullpen on Sunday -- the right-hander tossed 2/3 innings against the San Diego Padres while surrendering hits.
+- His last time out was on Sunday against the San Diego Padres, when the lefty went six innings, surrendering three earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.